cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 To back that up with some concrete data, on Instagram, which runs on Django and is largely memory bound, we ran a test where we moved from their existing setup (with swap entirely disabled) to a setup with disk swap and zswap tiering.
+Django workers accumulate significant cold heap state over their lifetime -- forked processes with duplicated memory, growing request caches, Python object overhead -- and that data compresses very well.
+This is broadly representative: most workloads, from server processes to desktop applications, accumulate cold anonymous pages that sit idle and compress efficiently.
+The results were
-The results were twofold:
+twofold:

 - We achieved roughly 5:1 compression.
 That's a huge benefit for such a memory bound workload, and also enables us to consider further stacking workloads.